jhancock532/bristol-social-groups/blog/plans-for-2025.md

 ---
 title: Plans for 2025
 excerpt: A rough outline for where the Bristol Social Groups website will go in 2025, including opportunities for volunteering and contributing.
 date: 2025-01-31T17:32:00.000Z
 author:
   name: James Hancock
   picture: /images/hot-air-balloon-one.svg
 ---
 ## Adding more groups

-Of course!
-[If you have suggestions, please recommend them](/add-a-group).
-Later in the year it'll be time to start working through Meetup, Eventbrite and Facebook to add all relevant groups from those sites.
-Hopefully we'll have a much easier way of adding them, due to...
+This year it's time to start combing through Meetup, Eventbrite and Facebook to make sure we're not missing relevant groups from those sites.
+As always, [if you have suggestions, please recommend them](/add-a-group) and I will add them to the site.
+Hopefully this year we'll have a much easier way of adding groups, due to...

 ## A proper website for adding groups